tansengming/tansengming.github.com/software/_posts/2017-07-25-it-is-never-too-late-to-upgrade-to-rails-4.md

 ## Devise and Strong Parameters

 Updating Devise and migrating all our models and controllers took a lot of time.
 And that was OK.
+Since these could be done while we were still on Rails 3 we spread out the changes over a long time.
 We would

 - cautiously upgrade Devise to the next minor release,
+- test the shit out of it on staging,
-- deploy it and wait to see if anything broke,
+- deploy it and wait to see if users found any bugs we missed,
-- then upgrade it to another minor release the next week
+- then upgrade it to the next minor release a week later

-We took the same cautious approach to upgrading to Strong Parameters, doing it one major feature at a time so things don't screw up at the same time.
-This approach worked out pretty well for us since most of our bugs were Strong Parameters bugs.
-It really helped that we could do this while still on Rails 3 so all the changes could be spread out.
+We took the same cautious approach to upgrading to Strong Parameters, doing it one major feature at a time.
+This incremental approach worked out pretty well for us since most of our bugs were caught in this phase.
+We got to deal with migration bugs spread over 2 years instead of scrambling to fix everything at the same time.

 ## ActiveRecord Shenanigans

-The next big thing we had to fix were all the changes that happened with ActiveRecord, like changes to the finder, the new integration with hstore, changes to how joins and reference were made etc. ActiveRecord also [broke the way we were using @wireframe’s Multitenant gem](https://github.com/wireframe/multitenant/pull/16).
-The scary thing about this was that we had to make all these changes on a feature branch and had no easy way to run it on production in increments.
-It was big bang or bust with the way we accessed data.
-We were pretty lucky that it turned out as well as it did.
+ActiveRecord 4 came with a bunch of new features and changes.
+We had to update the finders, the new integration with hstore and change how joins and references were made.
+ActiveRecord also [broke the way we were using @wireframe’s Multitenant gem](https://github.com/wireframe/multitenant/pull/16).
+They ended up changing 8% of the codebase and we had no easy way to release it to production in increments.
+It was big bang or bust and we had our fingers on the revert button in case it all went to hell.

-## Conclusion

-Most of the bugs that escaped were Strong Parameter bugs that would’ve been caught if we had more integration tests.
-So we’re definitely going to do more of that.
-The other big mistake was not paying attention to test coverage.
-Specifically not taking care to make sure that hairy parts of the codebase were tested.
-E.g. this was one of the bugs that escaped:
+15 minutes after it went live a user broke the application by visiting a page that eluded 6 years of automated testing.
+The bug happened to be this fine query,

 <img src='/images/rails3-conclusion.png' class='img-responsive' />

-Next time, we’ll try to make sure that any query that joins and merges and runs distinct gets tested just in case.

-last sentence TK

-Right decision to do it by incremental upgrades.

-- incremental upgrade
-- lots of tests
+We did not collect test coverage data before and so it was neverx obvious that we missed this.
+Since then we've been leaning on Code Climate to gather coverage data and actually see what our tests are testing with the [their Chrome extension](https://codeclimate.com/browser-extension/).

+## Finishing

+There is no right way to do a major migration and having a small team, we were pretty happy to go with this long, gentle approach.

+Most of the bugs that escaped were Strong Parameter bugs that would have been caught if we had more integration tests.
+So we're going to do more of that.
+The other thing we missed was making sure that hairy parts of the codebase were tested.
+So, more tests.

+Despite all that, the upgrade went well!

+The process of building a wall of tests, continuously testing and deploying incremental updates, then monitoring errors and fixing things as they come, worked really well for us.

+Lean on that for development
+Trust your tests, trust your process